-There's a lot of information here that you can use to adjust things yourself but Blooom does offer a paid service that costs $109 per year (or $10 a month).
+There's a lot of information here that you can use to adjust things yourself but Blooom does offer a paid service that costs as low as $10 a month.

 It isn't until you after the check-up summary that you get to billing.
 So you get the analysis before they ever ask for a credit card.

 What do you get for your monthly fee?